marcelauliano/MitoHiFi/README.md

 The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straight forward.
 Because of the circular nature of the molecule, however, the mitocontig is usually assembled redundantly resulting in a multiple-copies mitogenome-contig.
 This pipeline was developed to finalize the assembly and annotation of the mitogenome by:

-(i) finding it among complete genome assembled contigs, (ii) circularising and cutting it to represent only one copy of the circular molecule and (iii) producing an annotation and presenting it in fasta and genbank format.
+1-) finding it among complete genome assembled contigs, 2-) circularising and cutting it to represent only one copy of the circular molecule and 3-) producing an annotation and presenting it in fasta and genbank format.

-- To run this pipeline you need (i) your multifasta contig files, and a close-related species mitochondrial genome in (ii) fasta and in (iii) genbank format.
+- To run this pipeline you need 3 inputs: (i) your multifasta contig files, and a close-related species mitochondrial genome in (ii) fasta and in (iii) genbank format.
 - This pipeline can also be ran starting from polished PacBio CLR contigs or ONT contigs.
 You must be sure your contigs are well polished.

 <b>Dependencies:</b>